We may earn income from links in this post. Please read this Disclosure for details.

 - 1 cup yuca chopped in bite-sized pieces

-- 2 ripe plantains sliced on diagonal
+- 2 plantains sliced on diagonal

 - 1 green banana sliced on diagonal

 - 20 raw shrimp peeled and deveined but tails on

 - 2 Caribbean lobster tails if available or mixed seafood of your choice